sanchezricky/elkstack/README.md

 ### Objectives

-1. Create a script to install the ELK stash on Ubuntu 18.04
+1. Create a script to install the ELK stack on Ubuntu 18.04

 ### Technologies used